karantamhane/spell_check/README.md

 GUI based ->

 * Download Shoes from 'http://shoesrb.com/downloads.html'
-* Clone the repo using 'git clone http://github.com/karantamhane/spell_check.git'
+* Clone the repo at 'http://github.com/karantamhane/spell_check.git'
 * Open Shoes and select 'Open an App'.
 * Open 'new_shoes.rb' from the cloned repo folder to run spell checker.